 Austin is no exception.
-Interestingly, we notice more than half of revenues are spent on public safety alone (police, fire, emergency medical).
+A lot of money is spent on public safety (police, fire, emergency medical).
 In drilldown statements later in the CAFR, you’ll see most of that money is spent on salaries and benefits (unsurprisingly).

-In this case, it might be worth looking up local crime rates (Google or Trulia) and first responder times to check how effective the city has been providing these services, given how much budget they consume.
+In this case, it might be worth looking up local crime rates and first responder times to check how effective the city has been providing these services, given how much budget they consume.

 The Statistical Section presents up to 10 years of detailed stats on economic, demographic, and city spending trends.
 This helps put the current year’s report into better context.
 I use this to understand how the city has been evolving in recent years and where it might be headed in the near future.

 With all that as context, let’s walk through some key insights in Austin’s CAFR to get some practice analyzing these reports.

 First, let’s look at the transmittal letter at the beginning of the CAFR.
 There we’ll find some interesting nuggets.

 - Austin is the 4th largest city in Texas (behind Houston, Dallas, San Antonio), 11th largest nationally

 - Over the past 10 years, population increased +25% by 201,065